cambridgeltl/retrofitted-bio-embeddings/README.md

 LEXDIR: the sets of linguistic constraints to be injected into the vector space (synonyms_verb);
 The config file also specifies the hyperparameters of the procedure (set to their default values in run_retrofit.sh).

-The evaluation tasks can be downloaded from [here:Relation Extraction](https://github.com/jbjorne/TEES) and [here:Text classification](https://github.com/cambridgeltl/multilabel-nn).
+The evaluation tasks can be downloaded from [Relation Extraction](https://github.com/jbjorne/TEES) and [Text classification](https://github.com/cambridgeltl/multilabel-nn).

 ### Create retrofitted model
 python ./run_retrofit.sh